 The Bachelor's thesis is submitted in electronic (pdf format) to the Moodle.
 The supervisor approves allowing the work for defence with their signature.
 The signature may be provided electronically or on paper.
 If the supervisor's signature is provided on paper, the deadline is extended by a day.
+All BA theses are checked against plagiarism by plagiarism detection system URKUND.
 The student will also submit a non-exclusive licence (Annex 2) for reproducing the thesis together with the Bachelor's thesis.
 With a non-exclusive licence, the author permits storing the thesis and making it available to the public in the repository of the Tallinn University Academic Library.